-"Borrower's Account" has the meaning set forth in Section 2.09(g).
+"Borrower's Account' has the meaning set forth in Section 2.09(g).

-"Collateral Access Agreement" means an agreement in writing, in form and substance satisfactory to the Co-Collateral Agents, from the lessor of premises to the Borrower or any Guarantor, or any other Person (i) to whom any Collateral (including Inventory, Equipment, bills of lading or other documents of title) is consigned or (ii) who has custody, control or possession of any such Collateral or (iii) is otherwise the owner or operator of any such premises on which any of such Collateral is located, pursuant to which such lessor, consignee or other Person acknowledges the Lien of the Administrative Agent in such Collateral, agrees to waive any and all claims such lessor, consignee or other Person may, at any time, have against such Collateral, whether for processing, storage or otherwise, and agrees to permit the Co-Collateral Agents access to, and the right to remain on, the premises of such lessor, consignee or other Person so as to exercise the rights and remedies of the Agent and the Lenders and otherwise deal with such Collateral, and which contains such other provisions as the Co-Collateral Agents may require from time to time.
+"Collateral Access Agreement" means an agreement in writing, in form and substance satisfactory to the Co-Collateral Agents, from the lessor of premises to the Borrower or any Guarantor, or any other Person (i) to whom any Collateral (including Inventory, Equipment, bills of lading or other documents of title) is consigned or (ii) who has custody, control or possession of any such Collateral or (iii) is otherwise the owner or operator of any such premises on which any of such Collateral is located, pursuant to which such lessor, consignee or other Person acknowledges the Lien of the Administrative Agent in such Collateral, agrees to waive any and all claims such permit the Co-Collateral Agents access to, and the right to remain on, the premises of such lessor, consignee or other Person so as to exercise the rights and remedies of the Agent and the Lenders and otherwise deal with such Collateral, and which contains such other provisions as the Co-Collateral Agents may require from time to time.

-"Consultant" means Carl Marks & Co., Inc. or another restructuring consultant reasonably acceptable to the Co-Collateral
+"Consultant" means Carl Marks & Co., Inc. or another restructuring consultant reasonably acceptable to the Co-